sachinboban/sachinboban.github.io/_posts/2019-04-06-buffer-overflow.markdown

 ---
+title: "Buffer Overflow"
 layout: post
-title: "Buffer Overflow"
+date: 2019-04-06 22:10
+image:
+headerImage: false
 code: code/overflow.c
+tag:
+- C
+- x86-64
+- stack
+- security
+category: blog
+author: sachinboban
+description: "A simple demonstration of sime buffer overflow attack."
 ---

 We all have heard this term over and over again.
 But most of us might have never tried (or even understood) how exaclty a buffer overflow can be used to run a completely different (and often malicious) code.
 Before we jump to performing such an attack, let us spend some time to understand some basics.
-> In this post, are looking at performing a buffer overflow attack on a Linux OS running on a x86_64 machine (following the official System V AMD64 ABI).
+> In this post, we are looking at performing a buffer overflow attack on a Linux OS running on a x86_64 machine (following the official System V AMD64 ABI).

 > Before we begin, this article assumes that you are familiar with stack, stack frame and function calls conventions on an x86-64 machine.
 If not I